dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 - **Present tense** is used for highlighting the gaps the aim and objective of and the application. **Example** “This study examines the effects of climate change on agriculture.”
 - **Present Tense:** Stating the papers overall argument or conclusion **Example:** This paper demonstrates that X improve learning outcome
 - **Past Tense**: Summarizes the methods used and key findings of the study. **Example**: "Data was collected through surveys and analyzed using SPSS."
-- **Past tense**: Summarizes methodology and key results. **Example**: “The data were collected using satellite imagery.
+- **Past tense**: Summarizes methodology and key results. **Example**: “The data were collected using satellite imagery. **Example:** "We conducted experiments, and the results showed significant improvement."
-- Past Perfect Tense: Highlights achievements. **Example**: "The team had successfully developed a new algorithm for data processing.
+- **Past Perfect Tense:** Highlights achievements. **Example**: "The team had successfully developed a new algorithm for data processing.

   ## Reviewer Comments